HMRC v Fortyseven Park Street

 As a Legal Director in our London-based Tax Group, I have wide-ranging experience to offer our clients, with over 25 years' experience in tax matters at major city firms.

-I am a corporate tax lawyer and an associate in the Bird & Bird international Corporate Group, with experience in corporate, employment and finance taxation and employee incentive arrangements.
+I am a corporate tax lawyer and a senior associate in the Bird & Bird international Corporate Group, with experience in corporate, employment and finance taxation and employee incentive arrangements.

 Timeshare apartments are not always exempt from VAT according to a recent decision from the Court of Appeal (CoA).
 In the past, suppliers have treated timeshares as supplies of land which are exempt from VAT.
 By finding that timeshares can be subject to VAT this decision means that the supply of timeshares could become more expensive.